cotterell/csua/README.md

   Additionally, all participants will need to complete and document an [exit interview](#exit-interviews) with their instructor.

+## Weekly Summaries

+While instructors and undergraduate assistants likely talk to each other on a regular basis, its important to keep a record of what happens each week.
+To accomodate this, partipants will be enrolled in an eLC course where they can submit a weekly summary of their experience.
+The specific requirements for this summary will be posted on the eLC course.
+Participants and instructors should not see this an extra activity.
+Instead, each summary should be seen as opportunity to reflect on what has and has not worked over the past week.

 ## Exit Interviews

 ## Getting ELR Credit